 Where can I take my ATV or dirtbike on the Rideau Trail?

-The Rideau Trail is only intended for travelling by foot.
+The Rideau Trail is only intended for traveling by foot.
 This is because where our trail crosses private land, we are granted access for foot traffic only.
-Abuse of this agreement can result in the landowner's withdrawing their permission to use their property for hiking.
+Abuse of this agreement can result in the landowner withdrawing their permission to use their property for hiking.
 There are a few all-purpose trails in eastern Ontario, where ATVs, snowmobiles & dirtbikes may be used.
-Parts of the Trans Canada Trail is all-purpose, but the Rideau Trail is for hiking alone.
+Parts of the Trans Canada Trail are all-purpose, but the Rideau Trail network is primarily for hiking, snowshoeing and cross country skiing (again, cross country skiing is limited by the terrain).

 When is the hunting season along the Rideau Trail?